Ukratic/Siganto/README.md

 - *V1.09* :<br>
 -- Windowing options also used on PSD, phase & frequency transitions (previously only spectrogram). <br>
 -- Streamlining filtering options and added Matched Filter.<br>
--- Cyclospectrum added to Power Metrics.
-Expanded symbol rate estimation in the information window.<br>
+-- Added Cyclospectrum.
+Tweaked symbol rate estimation in the information window.<br>
 -- Drag & drop files instead of opening a file dialog (optional feature adding the tkinterdnd2 library as a dependency).<br>
 -- Eye Diagram added to Phase Metrics.<br>
 -- Morlet CWT Scalogram added to Frequency Metrics.<br>